whosonfirst/go-whosonfirst-findingaid/README.md

 ## Indexers

-This package imports the [whosonfirst/go-whosonfirst-index](https://github.com/whosonfirst/go-whosonfirst-index) package so all the caches it exports are automatically available.
+The `go-whosonfirst-findingaid` package imports the [whosonfirst/go-whosonfirst-index](https://github.com/whosonfirst/go-whosonfirst-index) package so all the caches it exports are automatically available.
 Please consult [that package's documentation](#) for details.
 The following additional caching layers are also available:

 ### null